Hinduism in New Zealand: Other locations

-Attack on Hindu Community
+Discrimination

 A West Auckland Hindu temple was the target of an arson attack over Labour weekend.
 The incident occurred at Shri Ram Mandir on Brick St in Auckland's Henderson on October 21, 2022 about 11.30pm.
 Temple spokesperson Pravin Kumar said, "It could have been disastrous because, on the premises, we also have a priest's quarters where the family of the priest were present - it's attached to the same building, and people could have died."

+In July 2023, multiple Hindu temples received anonymous letters with intimidating anti-Hindu messages denouncing idol worship, polytheism, etc. quoting passages of Quran.
+Hindu community leaders condemned the hateful messages and appealed for tolerance to avoid clashes between faith based communities.